 Agnes Varda, who recently passed away on March 29th, 2019, was one of the founding members of the French New Wave.
 Les Plages d’Agnes is an autobiography, following Varda at the eve of her 80th birthday, as she retraces the events of her professional and personal life, from Belgium to California.

 She reenacts some scenes, meet up with old friends, putting herself at the center of her films, images, and reportage.
 It is a fascinating and poetic tale for anyone with an interest in French cinema.
+You can find Les Plages d'Agnes amongst the French documentaries on Netflix.

 Have you ever looked up to the sky in the spring or the fall, wishing you could join the formations of birds above your head as they travel to their summer or winter ground?
 If so, this is the documentary for you.